vapoursynth/bestsource/README.md

 *track*: Either a positive number starting from 0 specifying the absolute track number or a negative number to select the nth audio or video track.
 Throws an error on wrong type or no matching track.

 *adjustdelay*: Adjust audio start time relative to a video track number.
 Pass -2 to disable and -1 to be relative to the first video track if one exists.
 Specifying a non-video track is equivalent to passing -2.
-Note that the offset is always relative to the first CPU-decodable frame in the stream meaning that it may not be the correct delay when *hwmode* and *variableformat* are used.
+Note that the offset is always relative to the first CPU-decodable frame in the stream meaning that it may not be the correct delay when *hwdevice* and *variableformat* are used.

-*variableformat*: Allow format changes in the output for video.
-To only allow fixed format output pass 0 or greater to choose the nth encountered format as the output format.
-Any frames not matching the chosen format are dropped.
+*variableformat*: Selects which of the formats encountered in the track is used for the output.
+Pass 0 or greater to choose the nth one, and any frames not matching it are dropped.
 If the file is constant format (most are) this setting does nothing.

+For video, -1 additionally allows the format to change in the output instead of picking one, which is the default in VapourSynth.
+Avisynth+ has no variable format clips and rejects -1, so its default is 0.

+For audio the value must be 0 or greater in both plugins, since neither an Avisynth+ clip nor a VapourSynth audio node can change sample type, sample rate or channel count part way through.
+The default of 0 keeps the first format encountered and drops everything else.

+In *BSSource* the two tracks are set separately as *vvariableformat* and *avariableformat*, following the same convention as *vtrack*/*atrack* and *vcachesize*/*acachesize*.
+Note that this replaces the old unprefixed *variableformat* argument, which applied to the video track only.

 *fpsnum*: Convert the source material to constant framerate.
 Cannot be combined with *rff*.